-RecID Summary of Findings Additional Supporting Information Best Practice / Recommendations / Recipient Category agree on the key performance indicators early in the life of the Program and map them into the various links of the logic model 14 Support Evaluation Recruitment The survey team asked energy team members to participate in a survey.
+RecID Summary of Findings Additional Supporting Information Best Practice / Recommendations Category Recipient into the various links of the logic model 14 Support Evaluation Recruitment The survey team asked energy team members to participate in a survey.
 They received a low response rate on this request.
 PAs should remind participants that they must participate in multiple research efforts to estimate project savings as part of their program-participation agreement.
 The CPUC should consider stricter rules to ensure that customers meet this obligation.
-Evaluation 15 Share working energy models with live calculations and all data processing When PIs, PAs, and evaluators share energy models for review, these should be working models with live calculations.
+Evaluation All PIs & PAs 15 Share working energy models with live calculations and all data processing When PIs, PAs, and evaluators share energy models for review, these should be working models with live calculations.
 Raw data processing must be transparent and repeatable.
-Energy data, meter numbers, onsite generation, and production data must be accurate and consistent between model files and written reports.
+Energy data, meter numbers, on-site generation, and production data must be accurate and consistent between model files and written reports.
 Section 5 in the Industrial SEM M&V Guide defines data collection protocols, including documentation of sources and processing.
-Evaluation 16 SEM participants missing in claims dataset Many claims for SEM participants were missing in a given program year dataset.
+Evaluation All PIs & PAs 16 SEM participants missing in claims dataset Many claims for SEM participants were missing in a given program year dataset.
 PAs presented various reasons for why claims were not in CEDARs.
 The following reasons summarize all instances of a missing claim: 1.
 M&V was not completed within the deadline for program year entry.
 2. Energy savings result were zero.
 The PA decided not to enter a claim.
 3. The M&V method failed.
 The energy savings result was unknown and assumed zero for the reporting period.
 In a subsequent year, the implementor changed the M&V method to quantify savings.
 The PA decided not to enter a claim.
-4. Energy savings result were negative, and the PA decided not to enter a claim.
-To aid in impact evaluation and thoroughly document participant results, PAs should be required to enter a claim for all SEM participants each program year.
-Evaluators expect to see a claim for each participant even if the result is no savings.
-Reporting Missing claims affects an
+4. Energy savings result To aid in impact evaluation and thoroughly document participant results, PAs should be required to enter a claim for all SEM participants each program year.
+Evaluators expect to see a claim for each participant even if the result is no savings or negative.
+Reporting All PIs & PAs